- Oops!Something went wrong.Please try again later.

 Hubbell in Focus

-Hubbell (HUBB) is headquartered in Shelton, and is in the Industrial Products sector.
-The stock has seen a price change of 28.77% since the start of the year.
-The electrical products manufacturer is paying out a dividend of $0.84 per share at the moment, with a dividend yield of 2.63% compared to the Manufacturing - Electrical Utilities industry's yield of 2.67% and the S&P 500's yield of 1.92%.
+Headquartered in Shelton, Hubbell (HUBB) is an Industrial Products stock that has seen a price change of 21.04% so far this year.
+Currently paying a dividend of $0.98 per share, the company has a dividend yield of 2.07%.
+In comparison, the Manufacturing - Electrical Utilities industry's yield is 2.08%, while the S&P 500's yield is 1.3%.

-Taking a look at the company's dividend growth, its current annualized dividend of $3.36 is up 6.7% from last year.
-Over the last 5 years, Hubbell has increased its dividend 5 times on a year-over-year basis for an average annual increase of 10.94%.
+Looking at dividend growth, the company's current annualized dividend of $3.92 is up 5.7% from last year.
+Hubbell has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 9.41%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Hubbell's payout ratio is 45%, which means it paid out 45% of its trailing 12-month EPS as dividend.
+Right now, Hubbell's payout ratio is 51%, which means it paid out 51% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, HUBB expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $8.09 per share, representing a year-over-year earnings growth rate of 10.97%.
+HUBB is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2021 is $8.46 per share, which represents a year-over-year growth rate of 11.61%.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, HUBB is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report